mavericks065/jekyll-now/_posts/2021-02-13-My-January-2021-books.md

 Last month I read
 - **Critical Chain** from Eliyahu Goldratt
-- **What would I be without you** from Guillaume Musso
+- **What would I be without you** from Guillaume Musso which is not the topic of this article.

 I really love Eliyahu Goldratt's business novels, these are not only easy to read books but they are also very rich in content.

 After having read two of his previous books, The Goal and It's Not Luck, I hoped to learn a lot again.
+And I did!
+Below is a TL;DR and some takeaways.

 ### ROTI: 4/5
 ROTI: Return on time invested.